 - July/August: Programs receive standard data-sets from Provost's Office.
 Programs will also receive links to Qualtrics self-study form.

-- Summer: Programs may request individual consultation with Assistant Provost of Curriculum and Assessment or the Teaching and Learning Commons.
+- Summer and Fall: Programs may request individual consultation with Assistant Provost of Curriculum and Assessment or the Teaching and Learning Commons.

 - September: Program review workshop held.